TheSaaSZoo/PermissionPanther/docs_web/docs/getting-started/4-install-server.md

 # Install the Server

 :::tip
-If you don't want to manage the server and database yourself, [we have an amazing managed offering with a generous free tier](https://permissionpanther.com).
+If you don't want to manage the server and database yourself, [we are working on an amazing managed offering with a generous free tier](https://permissionpanther.com).
 :::
 If you want to setup Permission Panther to run on your own infrastructure, the steps are simple.